benhamilton/benhamilton.github.io/now.md

 Current Projects:

-- Project implementing [SugarCRM](https://www.sugarcrm.com/?utm_source=ben.hamilton.id.au) for a property company in Australia.
+- Project improving the workflow for staff in [SugarCRM](https://www.sugarcrm.com/?utm_source=ben.hamilton.id.au) for a company specialising medical properties.
-- Project updating and improving workflows in [SugarCRM](https://www.sugarcrm.com/?utm_source=ben.hamilton.id.au) for an Australia company that manages Self Managed Super Funds.
+- Project updating how subscriptions are handled in [SugarCRM](https://www.sugarcrm.com/?utm_source=ben.hamilton.id.au) for an Australian organisation that provides services to educators.
-- Assisting in a [Zendesk](https://www.zendesk.com/?utm_source=ben.hamilton.id.au) project where we're improving the support systems for a national white goods outlet.

 Also doing: